LisaHackett97/HiddenIrishTravels/TESTING.md

 ## site mock Up
 ## link to live site

-This document will cover manual, caompatability and validation testing.
+This document will cover manual, compatability and validation testing.
 Issues found during development and bugs are also detailed.
 I have included a section on the defensive design elements of the site I planned.

 ## **To open any links in a new tab, please press Ctrl + click**